Butterfly Host Plants

 grows 30"-36" high.
 Deer resistant.

-A favorite at our mail order nursery, Gas Plant grows to about 36" high and produces beautiful pink flower spikes in late spring.
-The leaves and flowers have a fragrant lemon scent.
-These plants will not likely bloom until 2014.
+A favorite at our nursery, Gas Plant grows to about 36" high and produces beautiful pink flower spikes in late spring.
+The leaves and flowers have a fragrant lemon-like scent.
+These plants are small and will not likely bloom until 2019.
 Deer resistant.

 As discovered by Rose many years ago, a host plant for Giant Swallowtail butterflies.